-In response last year, the American Academy of Pediatrics (AAP) revised its policy statement about preventing youth violence to include, for the first time, information about how to recognize and address bullying.
+In 2009, the American Academy of Pediatrics (AAP) revised its policy statement about preventing youth violence to include, for the first time, information about how to recognize and address bullying.

 Bullying takes many forms.
 It can be subtle and psychological (spreading rumors or excluding someone), verbal (making threats or demeaning someone), or physical (slamming someone against the wall).

 Cyber bullying is a new form of harrassment.
 In one highly-publicized case from 2010, a student at Rutgers University in New Jersey committed suicide after fellow students used a web-camera to stream an intimate moment over the internet.
 In a 2013 case in Florida, a young girl committed suicide after classmates bullied her in person and online through a social network.

 Whatever its form, bullying involves certain core attributes:

 - It is intended to harm someone else.